jian001qq2/TriviaGame/README.md

 4. If the player chooses the wrong answer, tell the player they selected the wrong option and then display the correct answer.
 Wait a few seconds, then show the next question.

 5. when all questions are displyaed,show the number of correct answers, incorrect answers, how many unanswered questions.Also having an option to  play the game again after click the start over.

+Outcome
+this wasn't totally working, only selection answer choice and timer were working, but the response didn't work for right now.
+Hope could fix this problem in the future.